POPWorldMedia/POPForums/docs/starthere.md

 ## Upgrading?

-v18 ditches the use of a separate configuration file, `PopForums.json`, and uses the default file in the web project, so you'll have to move your config settings there.
+v18 ditches the use of a separate configuration file, `PopForums.json`, and uses the default file in the web project, so you'll have to move your config settings there when running locally.

-The v17 release has no data changes.
+The v18 and v17 releases have no data changes.
 If you need to upgrade from v15, run the PopForums15to16.sql script against your database, which is found in the `PopForums.Sql` project.

 Updating your app from the legacy ASP.NET MVC world to ASP.NET Core is non-trivial, and well beyond the scope of this documentation.

 ## Prerequisites
 You'll need the following locally:
-* Visual Studio 2019 or later, with the Azure workload (community version is fine)
+* Visual Studio 2022 or later, with the Azure workload (community version is fine)
 * Node.js (comes with npm)
 * SQL Server Developer
 * Optionally, Docker if you intend to run Redis, ElasticSearch, etc.